How to Use a Fax Machine – Set up, Sending, Receiving, Features, and Common Problems

 Setting a Confirmation Page

-A confirmation page is a page that prints off when a transmission has been received by the receiving machine.
+A confirmation page is a page that prints off when the fax machine has received a fax.

 Depending on what the primary use of your fax machine is for, you may wish to turn this feature on or off.